Carrom: North American carrom

 North American carrom, played primarily in Canada and the northern United States, is a variant developed around 1890 by Christian missionaries to Asia, who brought the game back with them.
 Concerned with young boys loitering around pool halls (where gambling was common), an American Sunday school teacher named Henry L. Haskell altered the game for Western tastes.
 Much of the game is the same, but the striker's weight is reduced and the carrom men are smaller.
-Generally, instead of disks, carrom men (including the striker) are rings, originally of wood but today commercially made of light plastic.
+Generally, instead of disks, carrom men (including the striker) are rings, originally of wood but today commercially made of plastic.
 In addition, as an alternative to using the fingers to flick the striker, some of the American carrom boards use miniature cue sticks.
 American carrom boards also have built into the corners, rather than circular holes in the board, to make pocketing easier.
 While traditionally made boards vary widely, current commercially produced American carrom boards, by the Carrom Company of Michigan, are squares measuring 28 inches (71 cm) to a side, are printed with checkerboard and backgammon patterns, among others, and are sold with dice, skittles, etc. to allow other games to be played on the same board.
 These boards may also be printed on the reverse with the circular pattern for playing crokinole.